garrandall/popular-music-data/tracks/old-to-the-new-nice-smooth.md

   ranking_list: Billboard Hot 100
   start_date: '1994-08-13'
 ---
-Artist: Nice & Smooth
-Album:  Jewel of the Nile
-Song:   Old to the New

-Chorus: Repeat 4X

 This is how we take
 The old from the new
 The new to the old
 The old from the New

 And if you pumpin in the BMZ, pump it like this
 You whip it in the BMZ, pump it like this